LiteralKrishu/ProWeather/README.md

 ## 🧠 Overview

 **WeatherSphere** is a professional-grade weather web application that goes beyond basic forecasts.
-Designed for clarity, responsiveness, and engagement, it integrates **real-time APIs** with polished UI/UX to deliver accurate, visually appealing weather information.
+Designed for **clarity, responsiveness, and engagement**, it integrates **real-time APIs** with polished UI/UX to deliver accurate, visually appealing weather information.

 ---